Randy Atcher: T-Bar-V Ranch

 Atcher appeared on WHAS TV's first television broadcast day in Louisville on March 27, 1950.
 During the station's first program, Atcher previewed his concept for a locally produced children's show T-Bar-V Ranch.
 The next Monday, Atcher started his half-hour children's program.
 T-Bar-V Ranch aired at 4:00pm for almost 25 years, five days a week.
 Atcher said "At the time it (T-Bar-V Ranch) went off the air, it was the longest-running show with the same talent in the country."
 It is estimated over 135,000 children had their birthdays celebrated during the show's broadcast run.

 Atcher was the star of the show, and his sidekick, "Cactus" (played by Tom Brooks), brother of actor and comedian Foster Brooks), sang songs, performed skits, and gave parenting tips and advice to their children audience.

 Atcher wrote the theme song for the show.
 The lyrics included advice that urged his young viewers to "Brush your teeth each morning / Get lots of sleep at night / Mind your mom and daddy / 'Cause they know what is right."

 In 1950, Atcher formed a new band, the Red River Rangers, who performed on every T-Bar-V Ranch show.
 The Red River Ramblers band included George Workman on bass, Shorty Chesser on guitar, Bernie Smith on guitar and banjo, Sleepy Marlin on fiddle, and Tiny Thomale on piano.
 The band also performed live at local state fairs and events.

 In 1953, White Castle began advertising its hamburgers through the show, the first of several companies who contracted product placement.

 Speaking of T-Bar-V Ranchs reach, Atcher said "One of the things that I will always remember is in 1966 the State Department asked me to take some of our entertainers and entertain the troops in Santo Domingo and in Guantanamo Bay, Cuba. ...we were in this, I think, a soccer stadium – it was a huge stadium – and we had arranged the program so that I would go out by myself to start and then bring each one of them out after I had sung a few songs.
 I walked out on the stage and a voice from way back in the crowd said, 'Well, I'll be damned, T-Bar-V Ranch time.'
 That was a real highlight to have that happen that far away."

-The show ran until 1970, when it was abruptly cancelled.
+The show ran until June 26, 1970.

 Hayloft Hoedown

 Atcher starred in Hayloft Hoedown, a weekly, Friday evening country music variety show that premiered on WHAS TV in June 1951.
 Atcher was joined by his sidekick Tom "Cactus" Brooks and the Red River Ramblers.
-The show aired until January 1971.
+The show aired until January 2, 1971, after which Atcher was let go from WHAS that following March.